Transipedia/kmerator2/README.md

   -j JELLYFISH_TRANSCRIPTOME, --jellyfish-transcriptome JELLYFISH_TRANSCRIPTOME
-                        if your transcriptome (-t option) has already been converted by jellyfish as a jf file, this avoids redoing the operation (be careful,it must be the same transcriptome!).
+                        if your transcriptome (-t option) has already been converted by jellyfish as a jf file, this avoids redoing the operation (be careful,it must be the same transcriptome!). if not set, kmerator find for a jellyfish index with the same name (extension .fa -> .jl), and if not it creates a index in the output directory (-o).
   -c SPECIE, --specie SPECIE
                         indicate a specie referenced in Ensembl, to help, follow the link https://rest.ensembl.org/documentation/info/species.
 You can use